Dose calculator

 Regardless of the specific dose or administration method, a successful protocol is heavily reliant on consistent tracking.
 Beyond just logging the dose amount and time, users often keep a detailed journal of subjective experiences.
 This can include rating anxiety on a 1-10 scale, noting changes in sleep quality, documenting shifts in mood, or recording how easily they can focus on complex tasks.
 By tagging entries with these qualitative data points in Peptide Pilot, users can look back at their cycle and see correlations between their Selank use and their mental state.
 This information becomes invaluable for adjusting future cycles, deciding on dose changes, or determining the optimal length for their "on" and "off" periods.

-Common Selank dose mistakes
+Common Selank dose-calculation mistakes

 - Inconsistent dosing, such as skipping days during an "on" cycle.